 “Orthodoxy” by GK Chesterton is a classic.

 “Her Gates Will Never Be Shut: Hell, Hope, and the New Jerusalem” by Brad Jersak.
-He walks you right up to the edge of the pool of Univeral Salvation without diving in.
+He walks you right up to the edge of Universal Salvation without diving in.

 “Grace Walk” by Steve McVey